HuRef: HUman-REadable Fingerprint for Large Language Models: Vector Direction of LLM Parameters and the Invariant Terms

 \subsection{Using Vector Direction of LLM Parameters to Identify the Base Model}

-We can flatten all weight matrices and biases of an LLM into vectors, concatenate all resulting vectors together, and treat is as single huge vector.
+We can flatten all weight matrices and biases of an LLM into vectors and concatenate them together into a single huge vector.
 In this subsection, we are going to show how the direction of this vector could be used to determine the base model by empirically showing its sufficiency and necessity.